boazsade/json_parser/README.md

 This library tries to support build in stl data types such as `vector`, `set`, `list`, `map`.
 Were all but `map` will be converted to JSON array, and map into JSON dictionary.
 Please note that the conversion is automatic, so you don't need to implement it for your vectors, but if the vector do contain you own data types, you would need to implement `operator ^` them just like `operator <<` and ` operator >>` in C++.

 ## Build
+>Note that this library assume a compiler that support `C++ 20`.
+It was tests with G++ 11, 12, 13 and 14 as well as Microsoft Visual Studio 2019.

 This library is using [conan](https://docs.conan.io/2/index.html) and [cmake](https://cmake.org/) for its builds.
 You can build this without `conan` using just cmake, but in this case, make sure to install (boost)[https://www.boost.org/] on you build machine.
 > Note that you depends on the existing matching releases on conan repository, so the first time installation can be long if there are no exact matching to the packages of boost on conan repository.